It’s undeniable that clients have turned to the web for legal related information, updates and even referrals.

 - contact details that are easy to find and convey the feeling that you are accessible

-Social media should reinforce your brand and how you wanted to portray your firm.
+Social media should reinforce your brand and how you want to portray your firm.

 This is where the commitment really begins.
 You have established your presence on your selected social media sites, now you should participate….by reading, commenting, engaging and/or sharing.

 If you are creating content, and you should, target the content to what you want to achieve, which could include:

 - raising awareness about your law firm or increasing your own profile;